discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Configure File Uploads

 Image uploads should work fine out of the box stored locally.
-You can also can configure it so that images users upload go to Amazon S3 by [following this howto.](http://meta.discourse.org/t/how-to-set-up-image-uploads-to-s3/7229).
+You can also can configure it so that images users upload go to Amazon S3 by [following this howto](http://meta.discourse.org/t/how-to-set-up-image-uploads-to-s3/7229).

-Attaching other file types is supported too, read [the announcement](http://meta.discourse.org/t/new-attachments/8609) for details.
+Attaching file types other than images to posts is also supported, read [the announcement](http://meta.discourse.org/t/new-attachments/8609) for details.

 ### Test Email